 where $\phi\left(\mathbf{o}\right)=\inprod{\Psi_{\mathbf{o}}}{\Phi}$, by virtue of \ref{eq:Sviluppo_Autostati}, is a function of the $n$-tuple $\mathbf{o}$ of eigenvalues, that will be called, with obvious reference to the Schrödinger formalism, \emph{wave function of}\textbf{\textit{\emph{ $\Phi$}}}\emph{ relative to the basis}\textbf{\textit{\emph{ $\left\{ \Psi_{\mathbf{o}}\right\} $}}}.

-If $\Phi_{1}$ and $\Phi_{2}$ are two elements of $\mathfrak{V}$, whose wave functions are, respectively, $\phi_{1}\left(\mathbf{o}\right)$ and $\phi_{2}\left(\mathbf{o}\right)$, due to the orthonormality of the basis eigenstates and according to the properties of the inner product, one has:
+If $\Phi_{1}$ and $\Phi_{2}$ are two elements of $\mathbb{E}$, whose wave functions are, respectively, $\phi_{1}\left(\mathbf{o}\right)$ and $\phi_{2}\left(\mathbf{o}\right)$, due to the orthonormality of the basis eigenstates and according to the properties of the inner product, one has:

-Equation \eqref{eq:Prod_Scal_Funzioni_Onda} implies, in particular, that the norm of an element $\Phi\in\mathfrak{V}$ is given by:
+Equation \eqref{eq:Prod_Scal_Funzioni_Onda} implies, in particular, that the norm of an element $\Phi\in\mathfrak{\mathbb{E}}$ is given by:

-According to the state superposition theorem, it can, therefore, be affirmed that any of the non-null elements of $\mathfrak{V}$ for whose wave function it's finite the sum in the right-hand side of the \eqref{eq:Norma_Phi} (\emph{square-summable function}) is proportional to a suitable eigenstate of some observable.
+According to the state superposition theorem, it can, therefore, be affirmed that any of the nonzero elements of $\mathfrak{\mathbb{E}}$ such that for their wave function is finite the sum in the right-hand side of the \eqref{eq:Norma_Phi} (\emph{square-summable function}) is proportional to a suitable eigenstate of some observable.
 In particular, for an eigenstate $\Phi$ whose wave function is $\phi(\mathbf{o})$ it holds the \emph{normalization condition}:

 Since each term in the summation in the left-hand side of \ref{eq:Condizione_Normalizzazione} is non-negative, the condition is the closure relation typical of probabilities.
 It is easy to verify, by making use of the \ref{eq:Caratt_Vettori_Stato}, the \ref{eq:Transition_Prob} and of the \ref{eq:Sviluppo_Funzione_Onda}, that: